-Established in 1974 by an anonymous donor, the Digital Design Prize (formerly named the Computer Graphics Prize) is presented by the Graduate School of Design to the student who has demonstrated the most imaginative and creative use of computer graphics in relation to the design professions.
+Established in 1974 by an anonymous donor, the Digital Design Prize (formerly named the Computer Graphics Prize) is presented by the Graduate School of Design to the student who has demonstrated the most creative and rigorous use of computation in relation to the design professions.

 Recent recipients include:

 2022: George Guida (MArch II ’22) for Multimodal Architecture: Applications of Language in a Machine Learning Aided Design Process

 2021: Matthew Pugh (MArch II ’21) for Animated Spaces, Creature-Like Objects: Animistic Interactions With Smart Buildings + IOT Objects and Ana Gabriela Loayza Nolasco (MArch II ’21) for Center – Periphery: Encoding New Processes in Shenzhen’s Boundaries

 2020: Gia Jung (MArch I ’20)